escherba/python-cityhash/README.rst

 Development
 -----------
-If you want to contribute to this package by developing, the included Makefile provides some useful commands to help you with that task:
+For those who want to contribute, here is a quick start using some makefile
+commands:

 .. code-block:: bash